-Profile: Bradley Manning
+Profile: Private First Class Manning

 Now, the 25-year-old soldier has been sentenced to 35 years in prison after being convicted of 20 charges in connection with the leaks, including espionage.
-He was acquitted of the most serious charge, aiding the enemy.
+She was acquitted of the most serious charge, aiding the enemy.

 As an intelligence analyst in the US Army, Pte Manning was given access to a large amount of highly sensitive information.